urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

   Fields of the parent class are not overridden by the child class, only methods are When a variable with reference type of Parent and Child object type is created,
-    parent instance fields and child methods are accessed
+    parent instance fields and child methods are accessed Even if a subclass does not inherit some of the instance variables of a superclass (because of access modifiers), a subclass object still consumes the space required to store all the instance variables of the super class A subclass can only access its immediate super class's version of members using "super"

 Method varargs
   Makes passing a variable number of arguments to a method a little easier